 He has shown the ability to raise his game to the level he is playing at.
 Becoming a full-time international after barely 30 senior appearances doesn’t happen without being strong-willed and determined.
 He has taken every career step without looking overawed at his surroundings, indicating a steeliness to his personality.

 — Sporting CP English (@SportingCP_en) September 1, 2020

 Being selected for the EURO 2020 squad already shows how much his coaches and teammates believe in his ability.
-His senior from the Sporting academy, Cristiano Ronaldo, is the personification of driven mentality and Nuno Mendes has shown a similar proclivity towards constantly improving his game.
+His senior from the Sporting academy, Cristiano Ronaldo, is the personification of a driven mentality and Nuno Mendes has shown a similar proclivity towards constantly improving his game.

 While Mendes has barely played one full season of senior professional football, the ability he has shown made it highly unlikely that he remained a Sporting Lisbon player much longer.
 Elite clubs like Manchester City and Real Madrid had already registered a concrete interest in him.
 Although he signed a new contract at Sporting in December, his irresistible physical gifts and boundless ceiling has ensured that PSG made a move to sign him.